Halbachb/Cobbler/README.md

 # Cobbler

-Purpose: Cobbler will scrape Data.com Connect and LinkedIn for names and output usernames in the format of your choice for use in password spray attacks.
+Purpose: Cobbler will scrape Data.com Connect and LinkedIn for company employees and output usernames in the format of your choice for use in password spray attacks.

 Author:  Steve Campbell, @lpha3ch0